ClickHouse/ClickHouse/docs/en/sql-reference/syntax.md

 ```

 :::note
-Query parameters are not general text substitutions which can be used in arbitary places in arbitrary SQL queries.
+Query parameters are not general text substitutions which can be used in arbitrary places in arbitrary SQL queries.
 They are primarily designed to work in `SELECT` statements in place of identifiers or literals.
 :::

 ## Functions